-It is no secret that exercise is essential for a healthy body.
+It’s no secret that exercise is essential for a healthy body.
 Adequate physical activity has been linked to improved cardiovascular health, weight management, enhanced sleep and better mental health, among other things.

 Exercising your way to a healthier mind – how exercise improves memory

-The study, published in Proceedings of the National Academy of Sciences, used functional magnetic resonance imaging to look at the brains of 36 young people shortly after 10 minutes of very light cycling on a recumbent exercise bike.
+The study, published in Proceedings of the National Academy of Sciences, used functional magnetic resonance imaging (MRI) to look at the brains of 36 young people shortly after 10 minutes of very light cycling on a recumbent exercise bike.
 They found heightened activity in the hippocampus and surrounding brain regions, plus better connectivity between the hippocampus and cortical areas that are linked to detailed memory processing.

-“The hippocampus is critical for the creation of new memories; it’s one of the first regions of the brain to deteriorate as we get older,” project co-leader Michael Yassa to Science Daily.
+“The hippocampus is critical for the creation of new memories; it’s one of the first regions of the brain to deteriorate as we get older,” explained project co-leader Michael Yassa to Science Daily.

 The University of California neuroscientist added that these changes may positively affect the brain long-term, but even 10-minute periods of exercise showed immediate results.

 They also found that the participants who exercised performed better afterwards on a difficult

 One way that exercise may improve memory is through triggering a protein that boosts brain cell growth.
 A study published in the journal Cell Metabolism in 2016 discovered that when muscles are exercised, they produce a protein called cathepsin B. It travels to the brain and triggers nerve cell growth in the hippocampus.

 aerobic exercise.
-Researchers found that as the “couch potatoes” became fit, the more cathepsin B they had in their blood and the better they performed on memory tests.
+Researchers found that as the “couch potatoes” became fitter, the more cathepsin B they had in their blood and the better they performed on memory tests.

-“Overall, the message is that a consistently healthy lifestyle pays off,” senior author Dr Henriette van Praag, a neuroscientist at the US National Institute on Aging told the UK Telegraph.
+“Overall, the message is that a consistently healthy lifestyle pays off,” senior author Dr Henriette van Praag, a neuroscientist at the US National Institute on Aging, told the UK Telegraph.
 “Moreover, in humans who exercise consistently for four months, better performance on complex recall tasks, such as drawing from memory, is correlated with increased cathepsin B levels.”

 She added that their study supports the theory that more substantial memory changes occur with maintaining an exercise program long-term.